Halloween Tour in Transylvania, 10 days from Budapest

 - Halloween Party at Bran Castle* - also known as Dracula’s Castle, a legendary Transylvanian fortress dating back to 1377

-- Night visit of Bran castle with VIP Entrance (skip the 3 hours line); the castle is decorated for Halloween and populated with glamorous witches as hostesses.
+- Night visit of Bran castle with skip the 3 hours ticket office line service; the castle is decorated for Halloween and populated with glamorous witches as hostesses.

 Day 6 The Black Church from Brasov and Rasnov Fortress